levis501/snap_refresh/README.md

 # snap_refresh
 ## One-shot update for snaps

+*When firefox tells me there is a snap update, I shutdown firefox at my next convenience, then click this button.
+Snaps are refreshed.
+Then, I can start firefox again and get back to work.*

 ### This repository contains the source files for two tools

 `snap_refresh` - a command line tool to restart the snap-store and refresh any available snaps